Federated Class-Incremental Learning with Prompting: Experiments

 \subsubsection{Using Original Backbones for Baselines}

 In this section, we kept baselines unchanged and used their original backbones ResNet-18 for comparison.
 The results on CIFAR-100, Mini-ImageNet, and Tiny-ImageNet are reported in Table \ref{tab:1}, Table \ref{tab:2}, and Table \ref{tab:3}, respectively.
-Due to page limits, more results are plotted in figures in APPENDIX.
+As shown in Figs. \ref{fig_2}, \ref{fig_3}, \ref{fig_4}, we present comparison between our proposed method with other baseline methods under three incremental tasks on three benchmark datasets.
 From these results, we could find that traditional incremental methods suffer significant performance degradation in the federated learning setting.
-Especially, traditional methods like iCaRL and BiC still achieve decent performance on the first task while their performance drop a lot when the number of learned tasks increases.
-This phenomenon indicates that simply combining incremental learning methods with federated learning leads to catastrophic forgetting and non-iid data distribution among different clients.
+Especially, traditional methods like iCaRL and BiC still achieve decent performance on the first task while their performance drop a lot when the number of learned tasks increases.This phenomenon indicates that simply combining incremental learning methods with federated learning leads to catastrophic forgetting and non-iid data distribution among different clients.
 GLFC is specially designed for federated class-incremental learning problem and is the strongest baseline.
 However, its performance is still far worse than our method FCILPT.
-The proposed FCILPT could significantly outperform all baselines, showing its effectiveness.